 Ryan (2017) writes about the importance of masculinity and toxic masculinity being separated, stating, “two concepts that have little to do with one another.
 Masculinity is real, natural…Toxic masculinity is a performance invented to reinforce it…Toxic masculinity is built on two fundamental pillars: sexual conquest and violence – qualities men regale as manly and virtuous.”

 Some people prefer to avoid using the term all together as it can create notions of ‘good’ or ‘bad’ men including Tony Porter, known for his 2010 Ted Talk, “A Call To Men.”
 Tony instead describes how the collective socialisation of men has created what he refers to as ‘The Man Box;’ a set of ideas and expectations of what being a man entails.
 He believes all men are conditioned into this world, and it is their responsibility to break free from it and support others to do so.

-It is fair to say that discussing masculinities is broad and nuanced, opening a wide range of different discussions and debates.
-However, the common theme that runs throughout identifying ‘toxic’ masculinity is the notion that men, knowingly or unknowingly, may be adopting and ‘performing’ a stereotypical and damaging portrayal of what they believe their gender to be.
+It is fair to say that the term ‘toxic masculinity’ is broad and nuanced, opening a wide range of different discussions and debates.
+However, the common theme that runs throughout these is the notion that men, knowingly or unknowingly, may be adopting and ‘performing’ a stereotypical, damaging and toxic portrayal of what they believe their gender to be.

 We define toxic as poisonous – something capable of causing illness or death to a living organism when introduced or absorbed – and the damage of ‘performing’ masculinity in this way is representative in society.